MarcelHB/devguide/book.md

 * Keep the invariant calculations out of the loops, always.
 If some calculation does not depend on the iteration turn, put it outside.
 In `for (var i = 0; i < asMuchAsWeNeed(); ...)`, `asMuchAsWeNeed()` is evaluated right before re-entering the loop, so if it is invariant, just ask for it once.
 * Compile your static regular expressions upfront, as they are invariant.
 A regular expression usually encodes code you don't see.
 The implementation is creating a state machine, and sometimes even hardware-accelerated code.
 If you do this over and over, you probably got yourself a handbrake in your code.
-* Very close to optimization, but if a language supports [compile-time calculations](https://en.wikipedia.org/wiki/Compile_time_function_execution), think of what you can put there while just having code.
+* Very close to optimization, but if a language supports [compile-time calculations](https://en.wikipedia.org/wiki/Compile_time_function_execution) (examples include C++, up-to-date Rust), think of what you can put there while just having code.
 Think of _runtime invariant_ aspects.
 * Be aware how to properly use intra-process locks, both _shared_ and _exclusive_ ones, and how do synchronization and semaphores.
 More granularity means less blocking and thus more performance, but usually comes at the cost of more code and higher risk for dead locks when doing an error here.
 * Do not parse or validate any non-trivial user input by regular expressions, make use of grammars and validate.
 Regular expressions become hard to read for humans at some point (see [email addresses](https://emailregex.com/)), and start to get flawed both semantically and technically &ndash; this is where grammars come into play.
 [Programming languages](https://www.nongnu.org/hcb/) specify them, [SQL does](https://sqlite.org/lang_select.html), so why not your input as well?
 * The difference between [MergeSort](https://en.wikipedia.org/wiki/Merge_sort) and [QuickSort](https://en.wikipedia.org/wiki/Quicksort) matters.
 One is stable in costs and maintaining the relative order of equal items but requires more space, the other one is complementary to that.